-You can set the process mode to BATCH if you want to verify one or more addresses without any user intervention.
-In the batch mode, Informatica Address Verification processes and verifies the addresses that you entered and returns the results when the processing is over.
+Use batch mode to verify one or more addresses without any user intervention.
+In batch mode, Informatica Address Verification processes and verifies the addresses that you enter and returns the results when the processing is complete.

-If you want to enter multiple addresses for verification and receive one result for each input address, you can choose the batch mode.
+Choose batch mode when you want to enter multiple addresses for verification and receive one result for each input address.
 If you have multiple addresses to verify, you can create a text file that contains the addresses and provide the file as the input.

-In the batch mode, Address Verification does not correct addresses that are ambiguous or difficult to correct without user intervention.
+In batch mode, Address Verification does not correct addresses that are ambiguous or difficult to correct without user intervention.
 However, Address Verification returns parsed results for such addresses.

 If the reference address database for the country to which the input address belongs is not available, Address Verification does not verify the address.
-In such cases, Address Verification processes the address in the PARSE mode and returns the parsed addresses instead of verified and corrected addresses.
+In such cases, Address Verification processes the address in parse mode and returns the parsed address instead of a verified and corrected address.